SimonBr017/holberton-system_engineering-devops/0x00-shell_basics/README.md

 6-fistdirectory : Create a script that creates a directory named holberton in the /tmp/ directory

 7-movethatfile : Move the file betty from /tmp/ to /tmp/holberton.

+8-firstdelete : Delete the file "betty" in /tmp/holberton

+9-firstdirdeletion :Delet the directory holberton in the /tmp directory